LDLNAN/portfolio/README.md

 - Swap to RGB values for colours consistently
 - Created guestbook form
 - Removed some media query entries where not needed

+## **Actual Implementation Steps**
+Each step is a commit

+#### _Step 1_ firebase.js
+- Tutorial doesn't include DOM, had to make some adjustments
+    - getElementById what-not instead of what they did

+#### _Step 2 & 3_ comments.js
+- Works!
+Comments display from Firabase DB
+- Had to fix firebase.js, old reference
 ---